jainss/LoVeCalculate/README.md

 ## lovecalculator
-## This is Fun flutter UI which find love between you and your partner.
+## This is a Fun flutter UI which is used to find love between you and your partner.

 A new Flutter project.